 But, while our tastes and preferences might be different, it seems there are a few common threads that most of us agree on.
 These are the qualities that, regardless of genre or platform, make a game unforgettable.

 Great controls, smooth movement and frame speed, fantastic level design, stunning graphics...these are all things I look for in a great game.
 People are going to disagree with me on this one but I think Sonic Lost World definitely has all of these things.
-Yes, I actually LIKE the controls in Sonic Lost World.
-Holding the run button isn't a big deal and really just feels like you are holding down a run button for Mario.
+Yes, I actually like the controls in Sonic Lost World.
+Holding the run button isn't a big deal and it really just feels like you are holding down a run button for Mario.
 Super Mario Galaxy, Super Mario Sunshine, and Super Mario 3D World also have this.
 The list goes on.

 The gameplay is the most important part of a game, and it will affect how enjoyable a game is the most.

 The controls were good and it didn't crash all the time.

 Example: Halo Reach - It wasn't Call of Duty, it had good maps, and a lot of great game modes, the best being Grifball, Infection, and just regular Slayer.
 The best part was when killing an enemy, confetti would pop up and children would scream, "YAY!"

 Good multiplayer.
 Absolutely.
 You need a fantastic game with two to four players and you've got yourself a pleasant experience.
 Super Mario 3D World, for instance.

 It's fun to have a multiplayer mode in a game.